johnmarkschofield/schof.org/content/technology/ynab-review.md

-Title: You Need A Budget Review
+Title: Review of You Need A Budget
 Date: 2021-09-14 15:51
 Tags: personal_finance, software, Saas, review